The Queensland Bedside Audit (QBA) is a major clinical patient safety audit undertaken within Queensland Health every year.

 - pressure injury prevention

 - patient identification

 Facilities that participate in the QBA receive reliable and clinically valid data that is not available through any other data collection system.
 By participating each year, a facility can compare key outcome and process measures over time to assess the impact of their improvement initiatives.
 Importantly, evaluation shows the QBA also:

 - directly influences clinical practice change by educating staff at the frontline and raising awareness of key issues during the audit process

-In the years since statewide pressure injury prevalence audits commenced and other pressure injury prevention initiatives were implemented, the statewide inpatient hospital-acquired pressure injury prevalence has decreased from 14 percent in 2003 to 3.2 per cent in 2017.
-It is estimated that the joint impact of the audit and initiatives has prevented approximately 58,380 overnight hospital inpatients acquiring a pressure injury while in hospital.
+In the years since statewide pressure injury prevalence audits commenced and other pressure injury prevention initiatives were implemented, the statewide inpatient hospital-acquired pressure injury prevalence has decreased from 14 per cent in 2003 to 3.2 per cent in 2017.
+It is estimated that the joint impact of the audit and initiatives has prevented approximately 63,597 overnight hospital inpatients acquiring a pressure injury while in hospital.